-In addition to the primary elements of compensation described above, the named executive officers also participate in broad-based employee benefits programs available to all of our employees, including health insurance, life and disability insurance, dental insurance and our 401(k) plan.
-We match 50% of the first 12% of salary contributed to Esperion Therapeutics' 401(k) plan by employees, including named executive officers.
+In addition to the primary elements of compensation described above, our named executive officers are also eligible to participate in broad-based employee benefits programs available to all of our employees, including health insurance, life and disability insurance and our 401(k) plan.
+We match 50% of the salary contributed to the Esperion Therapeutics' 401(k) plan by our employees, including our named executive officers, up to a maximum of 6% of their base salary.